-Stress awareness week 2018 provides advice to people who suffer stress and anxiety.
+Stress awareness week 2018 provides advice to people who suffer nervousness and anxiety.

 This article has been written as part of the stress awareness week, to help learner drivers overcome their anxiety.

-Stress and learning to drive prevents potential learner drivers from taking their first lesson.
+Nervous tension whilst driving prevents potential learners from taking their first lesson.
 It’s a common situation in life that has a lot of unnecessary myths attached to it.

 Learning to drive a car can be more stress related than with most other skills if you have the wrong mental approach.

-Is it because you are learning a new task?
+Is it because you are about to start a new task?
+When you learn a new subject, whether driving a car or even the first day in a new job.
+Can cause a certain amount of uncertainty.
+But this should be taken as a normal occurrence and not made into a drama.
 Or maybe it’s because other traffic is ‘zooming around you’, which may cause you to get anxious.

 - What do I do first